Delivering Unwavering Support In Elder Law

 Contact our Houston elder law attorneys to learn how we can develop a plan based on your unique needs.
 We are committed to helping you put the right measures in place to protect your future and your loved ones.

 Elder Law Attorneys Taking The Mystery Out Of Qualifying For Medicaid

 A major part of our practice involves helping senior citizens structure their finances in order to ensure Medicaid eligibility without putting valuable assets at risk.
 We help senior citizens with:

 - Medicaid planning for people with Alzheimer’s disease or dementia

 We know that this important government program is confusing for many families.
 Our elder law attorneys are committed to clearing up any confusion you may have about Medicaid, while guiding you through every aspect of the process.

 Contact Us To Protect Your Loved Ones’ Long-Term Care

 Our Houston elder law asset protection attorneys provide a full range of estate planning services.
 We also handle gifts and asset transfers that can be used to ensure continued Medicaid eligibility.
 By having a qualified attorney prepare these transactions, families can have peace of mind that a family member’s long-term care will not be compromised.

-To discuss your family's elder care concerns, contact Wright Abshire and arrange a consultation.
-We have wheelchair-accessible offices in Bellaire, The Woodlands and Carmine.
+To discuss your family’s elder care concerns, contact Wright Abshire and arrange a consultation.
+We have wheelchair-accessible offices in Bellaire and Carmine.
 We can also conduct meetings at your home or the hospital if you or a family member is unable to travel.